International organization: Regional organizations

-In regional organizations like the European Union, African Union, Indian Ocean Rim Association, NATO, ASEAN and Mercosur, there are restrictions on membership due to factors such as geography or political regimes.
+In regional organizations like the European Union, African Union, Indian Ocean Rim Association, NATO, ASEAN, Mercosur, Andean Community and the Organization of American States, there are restrictions on membership due to factors such as geography or political regimes.
 To enter the European Union (EU), the states require different criteria; member states need to be European, liberal-democratic political system, and be a capitalist economy.

 The oldest regional organization is the Central Commission for Navigation on the Rhine, created in 1815 by the Congress of Vienna.

 Participation and involvement

-There are several different reasons a state may choose membership in an intergovernmental organization.
+There are several reasons a state may choose membership in an intergovernmental organization.
 But there are also reasons membership may be rejected.